Travel Diaries: How A Matchmaker Explores The World

 Advertisement

-What is your favorite place to visit?
-My favorite place is somewhere new.
-I rarely go to the same place twice, I like the excitement of seeing somewhere new for the first time.

-What is your go-to traveling outfit?
-Comfy leggings, slip-on tennis shoes, and a big cozy sweatshirt.
+What is your go-to travelling outfit?
+Comfy leggings, slip-on tennis shoes, and a big cosy sweatshirt.
 It's always cold on the plane!

 Do you arrive at the airport three hours early?
 Or 30 minutes before boarding?
 About an hour before boarding.
 Pre-check, no check bags, and snacks at the ready.